-Alarms Deadband Alarm & Datalog Low-Low, Low, High and High-High Alarms limits may be set.
-This is the Alarm Deadband.
+Alarms Low-Low, Low, High and High-High Alarms limits may be set.
+Deadband This is the Alarm Deadband.
 For example, if the High Alarm is 7.00, and the deadband is 0.1, the alarm will activate at 7.01 and deactivate at 6.90.
-If any of the relays or digital inputs are selected, any alarms related to this input will be suppressed if the selected relay or digital input is active.
-At the same time, Alarm & Datalog Suppression all datalogs and graphs containing the input will show no data for the duration of the activation.
+Alarm & Datalog Suppression If any of the relays or digital inputs are selected, any alarms related to this input will be suppressed if the selected relay or digital input is active.
+At the same time, all datalogs and graphs containing the input will show no data for the duration of the activation.
 Low Range Enter the low end of the range of the sensor.

 High Range Enter the high end of the range of the sensor.
-Modbus Mode Select Server Mode is the Modbus application will write the value to the input on its own schedule.
+Modbus Mode Select Server Mode if the Modbus application will write the value to the input on its own schedule.
 Select Client if the controller will ask the Modbus application for the latest value.
 Remote Device IP Client mode only.
-Enter the IP address of the de-vice that will provide the Modbus data.
+Enter the IP address of the device that will provide the Modbus data.
 Data Port Client mode only.
 Enter the data port to be used by the Modbus TCP connection.
 Reply Timeout Client mode only.
 Enter the number of seconds to wait before retrying if no data is received.
 Function Client mode only.
 Select the Modbus function that the controller will use to read data.
 Remote Register Client mode only.
 Enter the register that contains the desired data.
 Update Period Client mode only.
-Enter the frequency that the con-troller will request new data.
+Enter the frequency that the controller will request new data.
 Timeout Alarm Delay Enter the time that will trigger an Update Timeout alarm if no new data has been received from the Modbus application.
 Name The name used to identify the virtual switch may be changed.
 Units Type in the units of measure for the input. Туре Select the type of sensor to be connected to the digital input channel.

-5.3 Outputs Menu

-Touch the Outputs icon from the Main Menu to view a list of all relay and analog outputs.
-The Page Down icon pages down the list of outputs, the Page Up icon pages up the list of outputs, the Main Menu icon brings back the previous screen.
+Touch the Outputs icon to view a list of all relay outputs, analog outputs, and virtual (Control) outputs.
+Swipe up and down the list of outputs.
+A yellow rectangle on the lower right will indicate if there is more than one page and the current position in the pages

 Touch an output to access that output's details and settings.